MilenaM06/Radio-Player-App/README.md

 npm run build
 ```

-5. Sync native platforms (if you are running on Andorid/IOS):
+5. Sync native platforms (when building for Android or iOS):

 ```bash
 npx cap sync
 ```

----

 ### Run as Web App